Grand National Tickets 2024

 Earl of Derby Upper Seats

 Aintree tickets are available as follows:

-County Stand Roof Standing: With a birds-eye view directly over the winning post, you can see whose first past the post before anyone else.
-A beautiful uncovered roof area, with traditional architecture and prime viewing, this standing enclosure is very popular with racegoers at Aintree.
+County Stand Roof Standing: With a birds-ey view directly over the winning post, you can see who first passed the post before anyone else.
+This standing enclosure is very popular with racegoers at Aintree, a beautiful uncovered roof area with traditional architecture and prime viewing.

-Roof standing: Located just yards past the finish line, and close to where the horses enter the racecourse, the uncovered Queen Mother Stand Roof offers premium standing viewing of the course and is in close proximity to the Parade Ring and Winner’s Enclosure, and not far from the Red Rum Garden.
+Roof standing: Located just yards past the finish line and close to where the horses enter the racecourse, the uncovered Queen Mother Stand Roof offers premium standing viewing of the course and is close to the Parade Ring and Winner’s Enclosure and not far from the Red Rum Garden.